crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

     An application in this mode includes the Crosswalk runtime inside its apk.
 Consequently, an embedded mode application is self-contained: it can be installed on an Android device without requiring the runtime library to be installed first.
 However, embedded mode apk files are platform-specific, unlike shared mode apk files: they will only work on the platform for which they were built.

     The default application mode can be modified by setting the `arch` property for the application to either `x86` or `arm`.
-This can be done in the App config if using the API, e.g.
+This can be done in the App config if using the API, e.g.:

         {
           "appRoot": "/home/me/projects/myapp",
           "appLocalPath": "index.html",
           "name": "My app",
           "package": "me.myname.myapp",
           "arch": "x86"
         }

     or via the `--arch` command line flag if using `xwalk_apkgen`:

         xwalk_apkgen --androidSDKDir /home/me/android-sdk-linux \
           --xwalkAndroidDir /home/me/xwalk-android/xwalk_app_template \
           --appRoot /home/me/projects/myapp \
           --appLocalPath index.html \
           --name "My app" \
           --package "me.myname.myapp" \
           --outDir build \
           --arch x86

 # Permissions